ideyedi/ideyedi/README.md

 - Experiences in machine learning framework Pytorch and Tensorflow
 - Experiences in back-end framework FastAPI and Django
 - Experiences in provisioning frameworks which are SaltStack, Ansible
-- Experiences with public cloud that are Azure, GCP
+- Experiences with public cloud that are AWS, GCP

 Languages & Tools
 <p align="left">